-Regardless of where you’re landing in regards to Artificial Intelligence and Business Intelligence, one thing is true: you’ll need to have data to feed both.
-Without data to act upon, there’s no ‘intelligence’ in AI or BI.
-There’s nothing to analyze, or apply a learning algorithm to—when it comes to any intelligence solution, data is the foundation upon which it must be built.
+Regardless of where you’re landing in regards to Artificial Intelligence and Business Intelligence, one thing is true: You’ll need to have data to feed both.
+Without data to act on, there’s no intelligence in AI or BI.
+There’s nothing to analyze or apply a learning algorithm to.
+When it comes to any intelligence solution, data is the foundation upon which it must be built.

-The optimized data warehouse isn’t simply a number of relational databases cobbled together, however—it’s built on modern data storage structures such as the Online Analytical Processing (or OLAP) cubes.
-Cubes are multi-dimensional datasets that are optimized for analytical processing applications such as AI or BI solutions.
+The optimized data warehouse isn’t simply a number of relational databases cobbled together, however; it’s built on modern data storage structures such as the Online Analytical Processing (or OLAP) cubes.
+Cubes are multi-dimensional data sets that are optimized for analytical processing applications such as AI or BI solutions.
 Cubes are superior to tables in that they can link and sort data by multiple dimensions, allowing for non-technical users to choose from any number of role-specific and highly contextual data points to uncover new insights and adjust tactics and decisions on the fly.
-Chances are good that your average non-technical sales agent or purchasing representative will have difficulty joining multiple tables together with a standard report, but with Business Intelligence cubes, all that is required drag and drop the metrics and dimensions that matter to them into their own personalized dashboard.
+Chances are good that your average non-technical sales agent or purchasing representative will have difficulty joining multiple tables together with a standard report, but with Business Intelligence cubes, all that is required is to drag and drop the metrics and dimensions that matter into their own personalized dashboard.